serenity-is/docs/faq/troubleshooting.md

 > CascadeFrom is an editor ID in form, while CascadeField is a field property name in row.

 Another possibility is that CascadeField is not included in lookup data that is sent to script side.
 For example, if second dropdown is city selection, which is connected to a country dropdown through CountryId, make sure that CountryId property in CityRow has a [LookupInclude] attribute on it.
+By default, only ID and Name properties are sent to script side for lookups.

 ## Permissions